CenterForDigitalHumanities/rerum_server/web/API.md

 You can ask for all descendants or all ancestors from any given node so long as you know the node's `@id` and the node has not been deleted.
 See [history parents](#history-tree-before-id) and [history children](#history-tree-since-id) for more details about this process.

 Deleted objects are not present in any B-Tree, but do exist as separate nodes that can be requested by the URI directly.
-A snapshot their position at the time of deletion persists in these deleted nodes.
+A snapshot of their position at the time of deletion persists in these deleted nodes.

 ### Generator Attribution